NDMA reviews preparations ahead of monsoon, plans NDRF deployment in flood-prone areas | Science-Environment

 - India

-The monsoon this year is likely to be normal and the National Disaster Response Force is planning per-monsoon deployment in flood-prone areas in consultation with state governments, according to an official statement.
+The monsoon this year is likely to be normal and the National Disaster Response Force is planning pre-monsoon deployment in flood-prone areas in consultation with state governments, according to an official statement.

 This was conveyed at a review meeting on the pre-monsoon and monsoon situation convened by the National Disaster Management Authority (NDMA) here on Friday, the statement said.